choltz/blog/content/blog/functional-composition-in-ruby.markdown

 end
 ```

-This is more readable and requires less explanatory comments, but we have lost a lot of chainability.
+The cleanup function is more reable and requires less explanatory comments, but we have lost a lot of chainability.

 Functions!
 ==========